Rabbit Seasoning: Plot

-At that point Elmer grows impatient and begins firing at them both.
-They hide together in Bugs' hole, and Daffy checks to see if the hunter is gone at Bugs' request.
-Daffy is shot again, and in a daze rejects Bugs' suggestion of being a decoy, whereupon the rabbit dresses up as a woman (wearing a Lana Turner-style sweater).
-He manages to fool Elmer briefly, but an annoyed Daffy demands that he reveal his identity out of sheer honesty.
-When Daffy antagonizes Bugs, asking if he has anything to say out of sheer honesty, "she" replies that she would love a duck dinner.
-A lovestruck Elmer shoots Daffy, who removes his beak by hand as he is shot and replaces it afterwards.
-The duck approaches the rabbit, briefly apologizes for suspecting him, then removes Bugs' wig to expose him and commands Elmer to shoot him.
-Bugs responds by asking, "Would you like to shoot him here or wait till you get home?"
-Daffy attempts to escape any more tricks by choosing the latter option, whereupon he joins Elmer on a walk to his cabin and is once again shot.
-Daffy walks back to Bugs, fixes his beak, and the cartoon ends with Daffy rebuking Bugs, "You're despicable."
+In the forest, Daffy Duck places numerous signs proclaiming rabbit season to catch the attention of passersby, and leaves false rabbit tracks to ensnare Elmer Fudd into a misinformed hunting spree.
+When Elmer fails to notice Bugs Bunny right in front of him, Daffy intervenes, urging Elmer to shoot the rabbit immediately.
+However, Bugs manages to trick Daffy into demanding to Elmer, "Shoot me now!", resulting in Daffy getting shot.

+Several rounds of arguing ensue; Bugs continues to goad Daffy into verbal missteps, so that Daffy falls victim to his own arguments, enduring multiple shots from Elmer's gun.
+Daffy's frustration grows as he is repeatedly outwitted.
+In the end, Daffy, defeated, angrily approaches Bugs and tells him, "You're despicable."

 Reception

 Animator J. J. Sedelmaier writes, "Of director Chuck Jones' three "Shoot 'im now!" cartoons, Rabbit Seasoning has always been my favorite.
 Bugs, Daffy, and Elmer are so tightly defined as the characters we all know and love that they're almost parodies of themselves.
 Even though this short is the second of the series, it's still fresh and tight.
 What's also amazing is how it doesn't feel like a cartoon that's almost sixty years old.
-The timing of the cuts — Daffy's expression when Elmer says to Bugs that he "hasn't even seen a wabbit yet" — and the miscellaneous, eccentric W.C.
-Fields-like sound effects that seem to ooze out of Daffy are still cool today."
+The timing of the cuts — Daffy's expression when Elmer says to Bugs that he "hasn't even seen a wabbit yet" — and the miscellaneous, eccentric W. C. Fields-like sound effects that seem to ooze out of Daffy are still cool today."